-The fact is that this is a helpful tool, however it does cost money.
+The fact is that this is a helpful tool, however, it does cost money.
 You can purchase a limited amount of putts to use this for depending on how much you want to use it.
-It works out quite expensive and while it is handy tool I would say that Putter Pal is not really worth the money overall.
+It works out quite expensive and while it is a handy tool I would say that Putter Pal is not really worth the money overall.

-Basic Putting Tips On WGT
+Basic Putting Tips on WGT

-First of all to aim your putt you simply move the arrow left and right on the screen.
+First of all, to aim your putt you simply move the arrow left and right on the screen.
 This will aim your putt and show you the distance to the hole.
 Then you click on the swing and choose how hard you wish to hit your putt.
-You can increase the putts length on very long shots by adjusting the little marker on the left which will change the putting length you are going to hit.
+You can increase the length of the putt on very long shots by adjusting the little marker on the left which will change the putting length you are going to hit.

-So if it says up 4 this means the slopes goes up by 4 inches.
-In some cases on long putts it may say up 2ft, this means the hill is very steep and you have to go along way up the slope.
+So if it says up 4 this means the slopes go up by 4 inches.
+In some cases, on long putts it may say up 2ft, this means the hill is very steep and you have to go a long way up the slope.
 When putting up or downhill the ball will travel differently and at different speeds, so hit harder on up slopes and softer on down slopes.

 Another basic thing to take into consideration is green speed.
-On each round you play there will be different greens speeds.
+On each round, you play there will be different greens speeds.
 It is important to take note of this, the green speed will be displayed in the top right corner of the screen when you are putting.
 Always remember to check this as your ball will move at different speeds on different surfaces when putting on WGT.

-Advanced Putting Tips For WGT
+Advanced Putting Tips for WGT

-First of all lets talk about green speed.
+First of all, let's talk about green speed.
 There are six different green speeds that you will come across; slow, standard, fast, very fast, tournament and championship.
 Slow is like putting on long grass and championship is like putting on ice!
-As an example, on a flat green I hit a putt at full whack when the meter goes up to 25ft.
+As an example, on a flat green, I hit a putt at full whack when the meter goes up to 25ft.
 I did this on a slow green and the ball travelled 23 ft.
 Then I did an almost identical putt on a championship green, the ball travelled 44ft.
 This shows the massive difference in green speed.
 When you are putting downhill on either a tournament green or a championship green, you barely need to touch the ball and it will travel a long distance.

 Another thing to be aware of is that slopes are more pronounced on faster greens.
 So the same slope on a slow green will not turn as much as a slope on a tournament green.
 Some putts you may have to aim at very odd angles on the faster green speeds.
 But don’t worry about this.

 Sometimes you may come to rest on the fringe of the green.
 Some players will always take a chip shot here, however, if you are close to the hole you may be better putting your ball.
-Remember though that the fringe will be slower than the green itself, so for those first few inches you need a little extra power.
+Remember though that the fringe will be slower than the green itself, so for those first few inches, you need a little extra power.
 I would suggest adding around 20% to a putt on the fringe, it depends on how much fringe you need to putt through but more often than not this should be about right.

 In real golf you often see players putting from way off the green.
 This is not a method that usually works on WGT.
 The vast majority of times you attempt this you will find that your ball stops before it even reaches the green.
 Even if you are on the fairway, don’t risk trying to putt your ball, always use a chip, pitch or flop shot.

 Learning to putt on WGT is very important.
 Putting is a big part of the game and to consistently shoot low scores you need to have your putting game in order.
 World Golf Tour is very realistic and just as in real golf you may be incredible from tee to green but if you can’t putt you will never be any good.
-Hopefully the tips and advice on this page will have helped you some what and you will sink more putts when you play WGT.
+Hopefully, the tips and advice on this page will have helped you somewhat and you will sink more putts when you play WGT.